telerik/winforms-docs/controls/dock/object-model/creating-a-raddock-at-runtime.md

 ---
 title: Creating a RadDock at Runtime
-page_title: Creating a RadDock at Runtime | RadDock
+page_title: Creating a RadDock at Runtime - WinForms Dock Control
-description: Creating a RadDock at Runtime
+description: Learn how to create a WinForms RadDock a run time.
 slug: winforms/dock/object-model/creating-a-raddock-at-runtime
 tags: creating,a,raddock,at,runtime
 published: True